Wimbledon VS Roland Garros & London VS Paris

 For entertainment, clay will always rule over grass.
 For transport the Metro is far superior to the London Underground.
 For food quality and sheer choice Roland Garros will always overrule strawberries and cream while Parisian sunshine will forever be the victor over West London drizzle – even under a retractable roof.

 Enjoy Nadal powering to another predictable Wimbledon victory but if you’re after thrills, spills and a certain tennis-based joie de vivre, it simply has to be game set and match for Roland Garros!
-And if you’re a player / professional looking for a pierre a terre in Paris; in easy reach to Court Chatrier, Vincennes, Les Champs-Elysées, La Défense ou the Eiffel Tower, our tailor-made Paris à La Carte service may be just perfect for you.
+And if you’re a player / professional looking for a pied a terre in Paris; in easy reach to Court Chatrier, Vincennes, Les Champs-Elysées, La Défense ou the Eiffel Tower, our tailor-made Paris à La Carte service may be just perfect for you.
 Game set and match!

 Back to articles